UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/content_part5.rst

 For the `lesson
 activity <%24CANVAS_OBJECT_REFERENCE%24/assignments/i89c943e0018a913b1c51e640fa38f289>`__,
-you'll be required to copy and your debugger output from this recursion exercise and paste it into the activity submission text box.
+you'll be required to copy your debugger output from this recursion exercise and paste it into the activity submission text box.
 Before beginning this video, visit the lesson activity to make sure that you understand what will be required.